 Most readers of this page will have found their way here because they are interested in distilleries rather than shops or restaurants, so it is worth spending a little time looking at Glenturret Distillery as a place to visit.

 You start your tour in the visitor reception, entered under a large sign proclaiming Glenturret to be Scotland's oldest distillery, established in 1775.
 Inside you find a large and airy space.
 It is worth noting that a number of different tours are on offer, depending on how deeply you wish to engage with the process (and how much tasting you wish to do at the end).
-Details are on The Famous Grouse's website, linked above right.
+Details are on The Famous Grouse's website, linked from this page.

 Very few distilleries still malt their own barley these days, and like most, Glenturret buys in its malt.
 The process on site therefore starts with the milling of the malt, and the chance to see what is said to be one of the oldest Porteus mills still working, at the end of a room in which the milling process is explained.
 You then move on to the mash tun.
 This comes as a surprise, and it is only after you have looked around to see where the real mash tun might be hiding that you begin to accept that this tiny (by distillery standards) open topped cylinder really is it.
 You can find out more about Making Malt Whisky from our series of feature pages showing the stages in the process.